Transport Accident Charge

 The TAC charge will cover the owner and driver for any liability (including large court payouts) if your vehicle causes the death or injury of another person.
 Please see Section 94 of the Transport Accident Act 1986 for details about who is covered.

-In the next ten years the TAC has allocated over a billion dollars to improving Victoria's roads.
-Those funds will go towards targeting high-risk accident locations, installing roundabouts at intersections, and implementing run-off road preventions such as wider shoulders, ripple strips and wire barriers.
+Over the last 10 years, the TAC has allocated approximately $1.5 billion to improving Victoria's roads.
+Those funds have gone towards targeting high-risk crash locations, installing roundabouts at intersections, and implementing run-off-roads treatments such as flexible safety barriers.

 The TAC also provides innovative public education campaigns to encourage the community to make the right choices on the roads to stay safe.